The Top 8 Options For Getting Internet In The Middle Of Nowhere

 Fixed wireless is, usually only available from small providers in rural America.
 It uses an antenna, router, and radio links to deliver high-quality Internet.
 It’s a better option than satellite due to fewer data caps and a more reliable connection than satellite.

-Internet is transmitted wireless through line of site transmitter and receivers.
+Internet is transmitted wirelessly through line of site transmitter and receivers.
 Broadlinc partners with existing tower holders to provide exclusive coverage to many of Kentucky and Indiana’s rural communities.

 In addition, fixed wireless provides a reliable connection for work, video streaming and gaming.
 With each new antenna we put up, we are able to expand coverage to hundreds of new homes.